zaerald/overthewire-journey/bandit/level14.md

 # Resources
 * [How the Internet Works in 5 Minutes](https://youtu.be/7_LPdttKXPc)

-# Retospective
+# Retrospective

 ## What went well?
-* I'm aware that netcat can be used for port scanning, but dunno how to do it by heart.
+* I'm aware that `netcat` can be used for port scanning, but dunno how to do it by heart.
 I'm able to scan and see if the port is open, for verification purposes.
 * Tried to send an HTTP request using `telnet`, surprisingly retrieved the password for next level.

 ## What could have gone better?